Dark matter and lepton flavour phenomenology in a singlet-doublet scotogenic model: Summary and collider perspectives

 \subsection{Singlet fermion dark matter}

 In this case, the dark matter mass is not related to the other fermion masses any more.
 Consequently, for the heavier fermionic states a large variety of decay modes is possible, depending on the exact mass configuration including the potential intermediate scalars.
 The dark matter mass can be of $m_{\chi^0_1} \sim 800 - 1400$ GeV (see also Fig.\ \ref{Fig:DarkMatterPheno}).
+The dominant annihilation channels and final states depend on the exact configuration of the remaining $\mathbb{Z}_2$-odd particles.